hpcleuven/VscDocumentation/source/access/how_to_request_more_quota.rst

    The sum of all user quotas in your VO can be above 100%.
 The share for any user indicates what he/she can maximally use, but the actual limit will then depend on the usage of the other members.
-The total storage space of the VO will always be respected.
+The total storage quota of the VO will always be respected.